 You should be able to sit perfectly against the backrest without feeling the rear edge of the seat.
 There should also be a space between the back of the knee and the front edge of the seat so that you can move your legs.

-Release the back rest with the lever on the bottom of the backrest on the right side.
 Raise or lower the seat back until you feel the curvature of the backrest follows your back S-curvature.
 It should be like parallel lines.
 This will give you support all the way down from the lower back, through the lordosis and you also support the shoulder blades underneath.
-Lock by sliding the lever back.

 The angle between seat and back.